bratoff/I2C_graphical_LCD_display/README.md

 - Significant speed improvement in WRITETHRU_CACHE mode
 - Optimization of shape drawing algorithms
 - Conditional compilations based on presence of I2C and/or SPI libraries to reduce code size
-- Platform-specific optimizations for AVR and some ARM architectures
+- Platform-specific optimizations for AVR, some ARM architectures and ESP8266

-The eagle directory contains the Eagle CAD 7.x schematics and board layouts for the 74HC595 interface and the MCP23x17 inteface.
-The boards are available on Oshpark at https://oshpark.com/shared_projects/ggrOvewK (74HC595 version) and https://oshpark.com/shared_projects/1TWaorN2 (MCP23x17 version).
+Versions 2.x and 3.x Enhanced by B.Ratoff
+Version 2.x - Add circle drawing
+Version 3.x - Add support for 74HC595 2-wire interface see code comments for circuit info Version 4.x - Eliminate need to include I2C and SPI libraries when 74HC595 is used